Tears of the Sun

-Tears of the Sun is a 2003 American war drama action thriller film directed by Antoine Fuqua.
-It depicts a fictitious U.S. Navy SEAL team rescue mission amidst the 21st-century version of the civil war in Nigeria.
+Tears of the Sun is a 2003 American action thriller film directed by Antoine Fuqua.
+It depicts a fictitious U.S. Navy SEAL team rescue mission amidst the 21st-century version of the Nigerian Civil War.
 Lieutenant A.K.
 Waters (Bruce Willis) commands the team sent to rescue U.S. citizen Dr. Lena Fiore Kendricks (Monica Bellucci) before the approaching rebels reach her jungle hospital.

 Willis produced Tears of the Sun through Cheyenne Enterprises, his production company.

 Plot

-A coup d'état led by exiled General Mustafa Yakubu overthrows the President of Nigeria, Samuel Azuka, sending Nigeria into chaos and causing an ethnic conflict between Yakuba's tribe, the Fulani Muslims, and Azuka's Christian Igbo.
+A coup d'état led by exiled General Mustafa Yakubu overthrows the President of Nigeria, Samuel Azuka, sending Nigeria into chaos and causing an ethnic conflict between Yakubu's tribe, the Fulani Muslims, and Azuka's Christian Igbo.
 Samuel and his family are assassinated, and foreigners are evacuated from the country.

 Aboard the Harry S. Truman, a SEAL team, led by A. K. Waters, is tasked by Captain Bill Rhodes to extract Dr. Lena Fiore Kendricks from a rural Christian mission.
 She is a U.S. citizen by marriage to the late Dr. John Kendricks, who was killed by rebels in Sierra Leone.
 The team reaches Kendricks, who refuses to leave without her patients.
 Waters calls Rhodes for options; after a conversation, he accedes to Kendricks' wishes and agrees to take those refugees who can walk.
 However Lena's fellow doctors, the nuns and priest, refuse to leave.

 Irritated and behind schedule, the team and the refugees leave the hospital mission at daybreak.
 While resting for the night, a rebel company passes by, and Waters is forced to knife one of them to keep from being discovered.
 Kendricks begs Waters to turn back towards the mission, but he is determined to carry out his orders, so they continue to the extraction point.
 The rebels storm the mission, murdering the helpless patients and killing the priest and nuns.

 When the team arrives at the extraction point, Waters' initial plan becomes clear: the SEALs turn away the refugees from the waiting helicopter.
 Waters forces Kendricks into the helicopter against her will, leaving the refugees stranded.
 En route back to the Harry Truman, they fly over the original mission compound, now in flames.
 A remorseful Waters orders the pilot to return to the refugees.
 He loads as many as he can into the helicopter and decides to escort the remaining ones to the Cameroon border.